ZyLen888/Elementary-Python-Projects/README.md

 # Elementary Python Projects
-These are the projects done in Python when I was in Year 1.
+These are the projects done in Python when I was in my first year of university.
 Most of the projects consist only single file with multiple functions.
 They all achieve different results as outlined in the introduction for each project.

 ## ✅ FOC Project 1 Biodiversity